ocean/hubot-tucker/README.md

 Run `npm install`

-Your Hubot will now respond with an insult whenever addressed with *"<Hubot name> tucker me"*.
+Your Hubot will now respond with an insult whenever addressed with *"&lt;&lt;Hubot name&gt;&gt; tucker me"*.

 ## Credits